maximtereshchenko/conveyor/README.md

       produces products to be used in subsequent tasks
 * Properties
     * Properties are user-defined key-value pairs
-    * Properties are inherited from a manual or a schematic used as a template
+    * Properties are inherited from a schematic used as a template
     * Inherited property can be overridden in a schematic
     * Inherited property can be removed in the schematic by assigning empty string to the key
     * The property `conveyor.schematic.name` can be used to interpolate the schematic's name.
 This